PriyeshV/priyeshv.github.io/index.md

 # Updates
 2021
 - Our work on **Semi-Supervised Deep Learning for Multiplex Networks** by M Anasua, <ins>P Vijayan</ins>, R Sanasam, D Goswame, S Parthasarathy, and B Ravindran will appear in the Proceedings of the `ACM SIGKDD Conference on Knowledge Discovery and Data Mining, KDD'21.`
-- Our work on **EGO-GNNs: Exploiting EGO Structures in Graph Neural Networks** by D Sandfelder, <ins>P Vijayan</ins> and W L Hamilton will appear in the Proceedings of the `International Conference on Acoustics, Speech, and Signal Processing, ICASSP'21.`
+- Our work on **EGO-GNNs: Exploiting EGO Structures in Graph Neural Networks** by D Sandfelder, <ins>P Vijayan</ins> and W L Hamilton is available in the Proceedings of the `International Conference on Acoustics, Speech, and Signal Processing, ICASSP'21.`
  <a href="https://ieeexplore.ieee.org/document/9414015">Paper</a>

 2020